NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 )
 ```

-We are creating a "near" bounding surface, consisting of three separate regions surrounding the cavity, that captures <i>all</i> outgoing waves in the top-half of the cell.
+We are creating a "near" bounding surface, consisting of three separate regions surrounding the cavity, that captures *all* outgoing waves in the top-half of the cell.
 Note that the *x*-normal surface on the left has a `weight` of -1 corresponding to the direction of the *outward normal* vector relative to the *x* direction so that the far-field spectra is correctly computed from the outgoing fields, similar to the flux and force features.
 The parameter `d1` is the distance between the edge of the waveguide and the bounding surface, as shown in the schematic above, and we will demonstrate that changing this parameter does not change the far-field spectra which we compute at a single frequency corresponding to the cavity mode.

-We then time step the fields until, at a random point, they have sufficiently decayed away as the cell is surrounded by PMLs, and output the far-field spectra over a rectangular area that lies <i>outside</i> of the cell:
+We then time step the fields until they have sufficiently decayed away as the cell is surrounded by PMLs, and output the far-field spectra over a rectangular area that lies *outside* of the cell:

 ```py
 sim.run(until_after_sources=mp.stop_when_fields_decayed(50, mp.Hz, mp.Vector3(0.12, -0.37), 1e-8))